 Discussion

 The interplay of short-term climate cooling adding to a long-term average global cooling resulted in a sharp increase of origination probability.
 We found this effect to be consistent through time and across all studied groups.
-Previous studies on the relationship between temperature and diversity came to ambiguous conclusions, ranging from a negative relationship (Mayhew et al., 2008), no relationship (John Alroy et al., 2000; Prothero, 1999), to a positive one (Mayhew et al., 2012).
+Previous studies on the relationship between temperature and diversity came to ambiguous conclusions, ranging from a negative relationship (Mayhew et al., 2008), no relationship (Alroy et al., 2000; Prothero, 1999), to a positive one (Mayhew et al., 2012).
 Our results show that complex interactions of climate and evolutionary dynamics exist, rendering the relationship between temperature and diversity non-linear.
 The large effect size and the cascading nature of palaeoclimate interactions might have obscured or even inverted the apparent relationship between temperature and origination, as it has been shown for other interactions in the fossil record (Ritterbush & Foote, 2017; Stigall, 2013).
 Explicitly accounting for dynamic interactions within a flexible modelling framework will hence provide a more robust foundation to assess the relationship between Phanerozoic marine diversity and climate.
 This has been recently demonstrated for modern terrestrial and marine assemblages, where biodiversity responses to recent climate change were conditional on the baseline climate (Antão et al., 2020).

-Our results are remarkable as we expected to detect a weakened origination signal after cooling-cooling palaeoclimate interactions due to the “common cause” hypothesis (Shanan E. Peters, 2005).
-Sampling biases caused by low sea levels arise from the removal of originating taxa from the fossil record or a shift of their detection to a later origination datum, leading to an artificially reduced origination probability.
-These extrinsic biases of fossil data cannot be addressed by sampling standardisation (Shanan E. Peters, 2006).
+Our results are remarkable as we expected to detect a weakened origination signal after cooling-cooling palaeoclimate interactions due to the “common cause” hypothesis (Peters, 2005).
+Sampling biases caused by low sea levels arise from the removal of originating taxa from the fossil record or a shift of their detection to a later origination datum, leading to an artificially reduced estimated origination probability.
+These extrinsic biases of fossil data cannot be addressed by sampling standardisation (Peters, 2006).
 The apparently large effect size of cooling-cooling palaeoclimate interactions might hence even be an underestimation of the true magnitude.
 However, we only tested the effect of temperature on diversity and did not include other environmental parameters potentially affecting origination rates (e.g., sea-level, nutrient inputs, continental dispersion).
 The large effect size found in this study is thus related to temperature estimates only and could potentially be less relevant when compared to other environmental parameters.
 Nevertheless, current research shows that temperature remains a significant predictor of origination rates after accounting for additional environmental parameters (Mayhew et al., 2012).
 Further, temperature can act as a top-down effect, driving the change in other environmental parameters such as sea-level and shelf area weathering.
 Directly correlating temperature to origination rates, instead of fitting additional mediatory variables, might hence give a more precise estimate of the relationship between climate and evolutionary dynamics.

 We emphasize that our results can only provide statistical conclusions, but no causal inferences.
 Causes for the detected effect might be manifold but are likely connected to eustatic sea level subsidence caused by global cooling.
 A drop in sea level due to glaciation results in reduced continental shelf area, which is the main habitat for the majority of the studied fossil groups.
-Increased habitat fragmentation and loss is correlated to the rate of ecological interactions (Schuler et al., 2017; Tilman, 1994; Valentine, 1968) and speciation rates (John Alroy, 2008; Mayr & O’Hara, 1986).
+Increased habitat fragmentation and loss is correlated to the rate of ecological interactions (Schuler et al., 2017; Tilman, 1994; Valentine, 1968) and speciation rates (Alroy, 2008; Mayr & O’Hara, 1986).
 Low sea levels lead to increased nutrient availability in the marine realm through exposure of continental shelf area to weathering (Broecker & Peng, 1982), a process known to drive genus origination rates (Cárdenas & Harries, 2010).
 The combination of short-term cooling on top of a long-term cooling trend exacerbates eustatic sea level drop, thus potentially reinforcing habitat fragmentation and loss as well as nutrient availability, leading to increased origination rates.